 Fraser, who holds the Canada Research Chair in Global Food Security, led the panel discussions.
-He researches the social and environmental consequences of food price volatility and ways to reduce waste in global food systems.
+He studies social and environmental consequences of food price volatility and ways to reduce waste in global food systems.

 “Global challenges don’t get bigger or more exciting than global food security,” Fraser said.
 “It’s a challenge but also a huge socio-economic opportunity.
 We have the ability to radically rethink the way we produce, distribute and eat food.”